 Professor Baldus and his colleagues collected and analyzed data on 2000 murder cases that occurred in Georgia during the 1970s.
 These 2000 cases included cases in which the death penalty was not sought or was not obtained.
 The analysis showed that a defendant who killed a white victim was four times more likely to receive the death penalty than a defendant who killed a black victim.
 McCleskey, 481 U.S. at 286.
-In addition, the study showed that the death penalty was imposed in 22% of the cases in which the defendant was black and the victim was white, 8% of the cases in which the defendant and the victims were both black, and 3% of the cases involving white defendants and black victims.
+In addition, the study showed that the death penalty was imposed in 22% of the cases in which the defendant was black and the victim was white, 8% of the cases in which the defendant and the victim were both white; 1% of the cases in which the defendant and the victims were both black, and 3% of the cases involving white defendants and black victims.
 McCleskey, 481 U.S. at 286.